Mar 29

 Trip gas: It is gas entering to well bore when tripping out of hole.
 There are several factors as balled-up bit, fast pulling out rate, bigger diameter BHA, etc can create swab effect that can reduce hydrostatic pressure while tripping out of hole.
 If too much reduction in hydrostatic pressure is present, formation gas can influx into the well bore, called “Trip gas”.

-Positive kick (wellbore influx) indications mean indications showing almost 100% kick (wellbore influx) into wellbore.
+Positive kick (wellbore influx) indications mean signs showing almost 100% kick (wellbore influx) into wellbore.

 wellbore influx